 Rebecca Rowland grew up in Western Massachusetts (USA) but spent most of her adult life in the Boston area.
 She travels often and every [real] location she includes in her stories is a place she’s lived or visited.
 The rusting black Volkswagen belonging to her serial killer’s disarticulated victim in Pieces was the car she drove until recently, and the house where Dennis Sweeney lives is where she currently makes her home.

 An Active member of The Horror Writers Association and member of The New England Horror Writers, she accrued graduate degrees in English, Education, and Information Science as well as an obnoxious amount of student loan debt, and thus, she pays The Man as a ghostwriter and educator but vacations as a dark fiction author and horror and speculative fiction editor.

-A firm believer in what goes around, comes around, she always tries to treat the writers in her anthologies with the respect and honor they deserve.
+A firm believer in what goes around, comes around, she always tries to treat the authors in her anthologies with the respect and honor they deserve.

 Her narrative models are Chuck Palahniuk, Flannery O'Connor, Joyce Carol Oates, Tom Perrotta, and A.M.
-Homes.
+Homes